echang1/calcuelator/README.md

 **Initial Release**
 * Established the core sequencing engine with support for multi-show relational data.
 * Implemented interactive show execution and drag-and-drop reordering.

+---

+**AI Disclosure:** This application was built with the assistance of **Generative AI (Gemini)**.
+While the production logic and architectural design were manually defined, AI was utilized to accelerate CSS/HUD layout development and optimize backend boilerplate.